Validating Streaming JSON Documents with Learned VPAs: Implementation and Experiments

 \subsubsection{Comparing Validation Algorithms}

 Finally, we compare both validation algorithms: the classical one and our new streaming algorithm.
 For the latter, we use the 1-SEVPA (and its key graph) selected in the previous section.
 We first generate 5000 valid and 5000 invalid JSON documents using a random generator, with a maximal depth equal to $D = 20$.
 We then execute both validation algorithms on these documents, while measuring the time and memory required.
-Note that they always agree, i.e., they both accept or reject at the same time.
+On all considered documents, both algorithms return the same classification output, even for the partially learned 1-SEVPA.\@

 Since obtaining a close approximation of the consumed memory requires Java to \enquote{stop the world} to destroy all unused objects, we execute each algorithm twice: one time where we only measure time, and a second time where we request the memory to be cleaned each iteration of the algorithm (or each recursive call).